Communities of Practice

 The Accessibility Network at Virginia Tech is a community of practice that brings together Hokies who share a common vision for enhancing digital accessibility across campus.
 The Network provides information, community, and training to support a wide variety of activities including advancing web accessibility, incorporating universal design practices, utilizing assistive technologies, and choosing accessible learning materials.

 The Network is open to all interested faculty, staff, and students.
-Meetings are hosted one Monday a month in Torgerson Hall from 9 to 11 a.m. with an option for remote participation.
+Meetings are hosted vitually through Zoom on a quarterly basis.
+They generally take place from 9 to 10:30 a.m.

-The Accessibility Network has four different subcommittees that focus on specific topics.
-The subcommittees meet twice a semester to identify areas of need and growth.
+The Accessibility Network has four different committees that focus on specific topics.
+The committees meet twice a semester to identify areas of need and growth.

 - Web Content Creators (Ensemble): focuses on incorporating accessibility into websites hosted by vt.edu, including following and sharing the Keep C.A.L.M. campaign principles.

 - Instructional (Canvas): focuses on the development and widespread usage of accessible teaching strategies and materials, with topics such as video for instruction and slide deck development

 - Media and Publications: focuses on incorporating universal design best practices into outreach materials for the public (social media/newsletters).

 - Web Accessibility: focuses on how to incorporate accessibility into digital products from a development standpoint.
 Familiarity with different coding languages, software packages, and so on would be beneficial for joining this subcommittee.

 Interested in participating in the Accessibility Network and joining a community developing best practices in digital accessibility?
 Login to your Virginia Tech Google account and then join the Accessibility Network Google group.
 All faculty, staff, and students are welcome!